 Architecture for London stands with MPs calling for the government to reduce VAT on green home improvements

-In June, the UK government made a legally binding agreement to reduce the UK’s carbon emissions by 78% by 2035, compared to the levels in 1990.
+The UK government has made a legally binding agreement to reduce the UK’s carbon emissions by 78% by 2035, compared to the levels in 1990.
 This would put us on track to achieving Net Zero emissions by 2050.
 It’s the most ambitious carbon reduction plan that any country has put into law and should be commended.
 But if no actual action is taken, then this promise, legally binding or not, is essentially useless.
 Industry experts are calling on the government to act on this promise by reducing VAT on green home improvements.

 One of the areas which the UK desperately needs to address is the reliance on fossil fuels to heat our homes.
 Over 90% of UK homes are heated using gas and oil, which accounts for nearly 20% of the UK’s carbon emissions.
 And while nearly 80% of the UK say that they’d support renewable energy providing our electricity and heat, the uptake has been slow.
 Only 36,000 heat pumps were installed in the UK in 2020.